EarthML4PNW/PNW-ML/README.md

 ```

 ## Known issues
-* August 2023: Very few events (~15) in the ComCat dataset may have inconsistent `event_type_pnsn_label` and `event_type`.
+* [August 2023] Very few events (~15) in the ComCat dataset may have inconsistent `event_type_pnsn_label` and `event_type`.
 This issue comes from the outdated ComCat event metadata.
 Please prioritize PNSN label when such inconsistent occurs.
-* June 2025: The `trace_start_time` field in the exotic metadata was delayed by 50 seconds.
-The metadata has now been corrected for all affected datasets.
+* [June 2025] The `trace_start_time` field in the exotic metadata was delayed by 50 seconds.
+The metadata has now been corrected for all affected files.

 ## Report bugs
-If you find any issue in the dataset, please report through [GitHub Issue](https://github.com/niyiyu/PNW-ML/issues) or [email](mailto:niyiyu@uw.edu).
+If you find any issue in the dataset, please report through [GitHub Issue](https://github.com/niyiyu/PNW-ML/issues) or [Email](mailto:niyiyu@uw.edu).